SquarePenguin101/www.squarepenguin.co.uk/content/downloads/mac-os-x.md

 # macOS Quick Install Guide

-**NOTE: macOS 10.10 (Yosemite) or higher is required to install get_iplayer with Homebrew.
+**NOTE: Only macOS 10.10 (Yosemite) or higher is supported for get_iplayer.
+Users of earlier releases may attempt a manual installation of get_iplayer, but it is unsupported and get_iplayer may fail.
 See the "More Info?" section below for a link to instructions for manual installation.**

 ## Install with Homebrew

+**NOTE: macOS 10.10 (Yosemite) or higher is required to install get_iplayer with Homebrew.**

 Homebrew is a package management solution for macOS.
 It's very easy to install, just go to the [Homebrew website](http://brew.sh/) and copy and paste the one line installation code into your terminal window.